-Digital Camcorders > Camcorders at eBay
+Digital Camcorders > About Us

 Digital camcorders usually offer better picture quality and sound quality than analog camcorders, but they are somewhat more expensive.
 Digital videos can be copied repeatedly without losing picture quality or sound quality, whereas analog recordings tend to lose quality because they cannot be copied exactly.
 Digital video cameras usually feature a "still" mode, but their still pictures are much lower resolution than pictures from a good still camera.
 Features to look for when buying a camcorder include a large CCD, high ratio optical zoom, a memory card, and quality construction.
 Extra accessories to consider include an extra battery, a tripod, and a polarizing filter.